-24 The State of Obesity, Pennsylvania, https://stateofobesity.org/states/pa components such as air and water quality, housing and transportation, and available green space.
+24 The State of Obesity, Pennsylvania, https://stateofobesity.org/states/pa

 In addition to a healthy diet, physical activity and fitness also is important to leading a healthy lifestyle and preventing obesity and chronic disease.
 Physical inactivity is responsible for one in 10 deaths among U.S. adults.25